Raynos/tsdocstandard/README.md

 npm install -D tsdocstandard
 ```

-## Status (experimental)
+## Status (Unstable)

-This is the very very first version of this ruleset.
-I've applied
-it to one "typescript" codebase.
+Currently `tsdocstandard` is used in multiple repositories.
+I've
+applied it to existing TS code as well as added to a vanilla JS
+code.

  - https://github.com/Raynos/tapzero
  - https://github.com/Raynos/fake-cloudwatch-logs